 After completing my undergraduate and postgraduate degrees at Glasgow University, I worked in research and development for a number of different pharma and biotech companies.
 During my time in the lab I got to be part of some really interesting healthcare projects, including new types of drugs for diabetes, Schizophrenia and Parkinson’s disease, a bedside blood-typing device, cell therapies for treating cancer, and blood tests to profile a person’s allergies.

 Besides science, my other big passion growing up was technology and I spent a few years learning to program in my spare time with the goal of one day being able to use it in my day job.
 My attempts eventually led me to CodeClan, a digital skills academy based in Scotland, and in November 2019 I left my job and joined their 16-week full-time course in Professional Software Development.

 I started at Phlo in June 2020, joining the product team that focuses on our patient-facing application.
-As a developer, my day-to-day work involves maintaining our current application, adding new features and providing product support by investigating and resolving any technical issues our patients and pharmacy team may have.
+As a full stack developer, my day-to-day work involves maintaining our current application, adding new features and providing product support by investigating and resolving any technical issues our patients and pharmacy team may have.
 The role is quite varied and involves a lot of communication both within my own group and with the wider team.

 I see a lot of similarities between my previous career and the work I do now.
 While the tools are different, the objective is very much the same – to provide a product that meets a patient’s healthcare needs and helps to improve their quality of life.

 For me, Phlo is a great example of a product that uses modern technology to solve a healthcare need that’s been around for a long time.
 Health and tech are the two areas of society where we’ve seen the biggest advances in the past twenty years or so, and it's exciting to see them used together in new ways to change people’s lives for the better.
 Because of my previous background in developing new healthcare products, it seemed like a great place to start my career in digital health.